P4r1nc3/FlashDash_API_Clients/README.md

 - Auto-generated clients based on OpenAPI specifications
 - Authentication support using Keycloak
 - Distributed via GitHub Packages for easy inclusion in projects
-- Separate modules for each VLXTR service
+- Separate modules for each FlashDash service

 ## Prerequisites
 - **Java 17**